danday74/git-diff/README.md

 #### **forceFake** (boolean) [![top](top.png)](#options-object)

-git-diff will first try to use ```git``` and ```printf``` to get the real git diff of two strings.
+git-diff will initially attempt to use ```git``` and ```printf``` to get the real git diff of two strings.

 If it cannot, it instead returns a very good fake git diff.

-A fake git diff is faster to obtain but may not be 100% representative of a real git diff.
+A fake git diff is faster to produce but may not be 100% representative of a real git diff.

-The [flags](TODO) option is unavailable when faking and fake diffs never have a header.
+The [flags](#flags-string--null-) option is unavailable when faking and fake diffs never have a header.

 However, if a fake is good enough and speed is of the essence then you may want to force a fake git diff.